 Leonard Maltin (Ed.)
 (2003) Leonard Maltin's Movie & Video Guide (2004 ed.)
 Fifty Films that Got Away—The critic and video guide editor notes some of his favorite films that tend to have been forgotten.
 It is heavy on pre-code sound films and films from the last 20 years.

 Leonard Maltin (Ed.)
 (2004) Leonard Maltin's Movie & Video Guide (2005 ed.)
 Fifty More Films Worth Seeing—The critic and video guide editor lists more of his favorite films that tend to have been forgotten.
 Half of the films came from the previous ten years.

 Leonard Maltin (Ed.)
 (2005) Leonard Maltin’s Classic Movie Guide Our Picks: The Best DVD’s of Classic Films—After watching his Movie & Video Guide grow very fat over the years, Leonard Maltin decided to release a secondary book filled with older films.
-As a bonus, he and his editors named some of their favorite DVDs of classic films in a mainstream leaning list.
+As a bonus, he and his editors named some of their favorite DVDs of classic films.

 Leonard Maltin (Ed.)
 (2005) Leonard Maltin’s 2006 Movie Guide—The above list of favorite DVDs is continued in the 2006 version of Maltin's movie guide.

 Leonard Maltin (Ed.)
 (2006) Leonard Maltin’s Movie Guide (2007 ed.)
 50 More Films You May Have Missed—Maltin returns to promoting obscure and overlooked films.